-By the time students complete the preliminary exam, they must have met the Graduate School's Ethics Requirement.
-Meeting this mandatory requirement ordinarily will be satisfied by taking SPIA 6006 (Pedagogy and Learning) or in extraordinary circumstances when 6006 cannot be taught, by other courses agreed to by the student's advisory committee.
+By the time students complete the preliminary exam, they must have met the Graduate School's Ethics and Integreity, and Inclusion and Diversity Requirements.
+Students can meet both of these requirements by taking SPIA 6014 (Pedagogy and Learning).
+In extraordinary circumstances a students advisory committee may approve alternate courses to serve as subsitutes.